MattLloyd101/janus-validator/docs/adr/002-domain-relations-and-set-operations.md

 Concretely:
 - `Capture` / `Ref` (and their associated domain types) should be **removed** from the library for this version.
-- This avoids introducing domains whose meaning depends on runtime context/control-flow and would otherwise force `unknown` results (or unsound approximations) in `encapsulates` and set operations.
+- This avoids introducing domains whose meaning depends on runtime context/control-flow and, in some cases, can introduce **undecidability** (or require whole-program/whole-schema constraint solving) for domain relations like `encapsulates` and for set operations.

 We may revisit cross-field constraints in a future version with a dedicated design that preserves correctness (e.g. whole-schema constraint solving with explicit scoping/ordering rules), captured in a separate ADR.